bcabanes/ng-camera/README.md

 Ng-camera is an AngularJS directive for capturing images form your computer's camera, and delivering them to you as [Data URIs](http://en.wikipedia.org/wiki/Data_URI_scheme).
-The images is transmitted to your angularjs controller and can be modified like you want.
+The images is transmitted to your AngularJS controller and can be modified like you want.

 To manage this process, ng-camera uses the [WebcamJS](https://github.com/jhuckaby/webcamjs) standalone Javascript library developed by Joseph Huckaby,